python/devguide/pullrequest.rst

 employed to look at pull requests).
-If your pull request has not received any notice from reviewers (i.e., no comment made) after one month, first "ping" the issue on the `issue tracker`_ to remind the nosy list that the patch needs a review.
-If you don't get a response within a week after pinging the issue, then you can try emailing python-dev@python.org to ask for someone to review your patch.
+If your pull request has not received any notice from reviewers (i.e., no comment made) after one month, first "ping" the issue on the `issue tracker`_ to remind the nosy list that the pull request needs a review.
+If you don't get a response within a week after pinging the issue, then you can try emailing python-dev@python.org to ask for someone to review your pull request.

-When someone does manage to find the time to look at your pull request they will most likely make comments about how it can be improved (don't worry, even core developers of Python have their patches sent back to them for changes).
+When someone does manage to find the time to look at your pull request they will most likely make comments about how it can be improved (don't worry, even core developers of Python have their pull requests sent back to them for changes).
 It is then expected that you update your pull request to address these comments, and the review process will thus iterate until a satisfactory solution has emerged.